Matthew

 v13.
 Jesus journeys from Galilee (Mark tells us specifically "Nazareth") to be baptized by John in the Jordan.
 Some suggest that Matthew wants us to see this as a private event, but the "then" is most likely indicating that the baptism took place while John was involved in his public ministry, v1-12.
 As Luke puts it, "when all the people were being baptized, Jesus was baptized too."

 v14.
-Although John, at this point in time, probably didn't understand that Jesus was the messiah (John the evangelist explicitly says he didn't, Jn.1:31-34), he certainly knew of Jesus - his wondrous conception and birth, and most probably his early life marked by a knowledge of the scriptures, Lk.2:41-52.
+Although John the Baptist, at this point in time, probably didn't understand that Jesus was the messiah (John the evangelist explicitly says he didn't, Jn.1:31-34), he certainly knew of Jesus - his wondrous conception and birth, and most probably his early life which was marked by a knowledge of the scriptures, Lk.2:41-52.
 Jesus and John were related and so John was certainly not ignorant of Jesus.
 John's reluctance to baptize Jesus is probably driven by a knowledge of his character.
 John is a humble man and so defers to a more worthy man.

 v16.
-Immediately after leaving the water, the Spirit descends on Jesus in dove form (in which case, as an image of Israel), or dove like.
+Immediately, after leaving the water, the Spirit descends on Jesus, dove like.
 Matthew doesn't say whether it is a vision, or not.
 Luke says he descends "in bodily form."
-"He saw", refers to Jesus, but John too may have witnessed the event.
-God later speaks to all present - third person "This is my Son", rather than Mark's "You are my Son."
+"He saw", refers to Jesus, but the Baptist too may have witnessed the event.
+So the Spirit, dove like, oversees the new creation in Christ, just as he moved over the face of the waters at the creation of the world, Gen.1:2.
+God then speaks, possibly for all to hear.

 v17.
-The Lord God breaks his silence to usher in the messianic age.
-The words join Isaiah 42:1 with Psalm 2:7 ("Your are my Son").
-Jesus is announced as the suffering servant messiah and the Davidic king messiah, so defining his messiahship and how, as messiah, he will represent Israel.
-As the "beloved" Son he is the elect messiah, elect Israel, the chosen one.
+The Lord God breaks his silence and so ushers in the messianic age.
+The words join Isaiah 42:1 with Psalm 2:7 ("You are my Son").
+Jesus is announced as the suffering servant, messiah, the Davidic king, so defining his messiahship and how, as messiah, he will represent God's people Israel.
+So, God declares that Jesus is his one and only Son ("beloved", "whom I love"), the one "on whom my favor rests."

 The compromise of life